heidenreich/theironyard.github.io/source/jobs/index.markdown

 **What the role and responsibilities look like**

-Our people in this role build community, both internally and externally, work with the instructors to manage applications and admissions, and make sure our spaces are awesome places to learn and work (that means awesome furniture and decor, finding the best locally roasted coffee available, and keeping office supplies in stock).
+Our people in this role build community, both internally and externally, work with the instructors to manage applications and admissions, and make sure our spaces are awesome places to learn and work (that means stylish furniture and decor, finding the best locally roasted coffee available, and keeping office supplies in stock).

 You'll be networking with potential students and employers, getting out into the community to represent The Iron Yard, hosting rockin' events for our students and others, and more.